 If you don’t see the symbol, you may need to upgrade your device.
 Doing so won’t limit your customers to only use tap-and-go; they can still insert or swipe their cards.

-3. For service-based businesses who use billing
+For service-based businesses that use billing

 Consider a law firm, accounting firm, or any business that invoices its clients.